 - Invasion : A 2005 ABC show is a bizarre case of the infiltration type in which the main aliens are seen only as glowing orange lights in the water, but the infiltrating "hybrids" have the exact appearances (sans scars or other non-genetic marks) and memories of the dead humans they replace.
 This makes (most of) them unaware that they are are infiltrating aliens.
 It was cancelled after one season, so the actual goals of the invaders are never made clear.

-- One episode dealt with a group of people locked in bunkers completely unaware of what was happening in the world.
+- The Outer Limits (1995): The episode "Dead Man's Switch" dealt with a group of people locked in bunkers completely unaware of what was happening in the world.
 The last thing they heard was that a fleet of alien ships was heading for Earth with suspicions that they were here to colonize.
 The episode ends with only one of these people alive, as he is preparing to be rescued, unaware that the invasion has already succeeded.

 - Stargate SG-1 The protagonists spend all their time trying to stop aliens from destroying Earth (and the Galaxy in general), only to end up with a Goa'uld infiltration of the NID on their hands.
 Several characters comment on this, citing the low priority this infiltration has compared to more pressing matters, such as the building of the McKay-Carter Intergalactic Gatebridge.

 - Several episodes show us alternate universes where the aliens do succeed in taking Earth.